Postgraduate Certificate in Education International (PGCEi)

-You will need to provide an appropriate reference in support of your application.
-The reference must be received directly from the referee from a business email address that can be verified.
+You will need to provide two appropriate references in support of your application.
+The references must be received directly from the referee from a business email address that can be verified.

 It can take a while for a referee to complete and submit a reference on your behalf, so the sooner you get in touch with your referee, the better – you might want to send your referee a description of the course and what you’d like to get out of it to make it easier.
 You can learn more about what a reference should include here.

 You will be required to provide high quality scans of all your qualifications to evidence that you meet the qualification entry requirements set out above.
 Information on who we will accept to attest your qualifications can be found here.

 If you have qualifications that have been obtained outside of the UK, we will need to complete a comparability check of your qualifications to ensure they meet the entry criteria.
 To speed this process up it would be beneficial for you to obtain an ENIC comparability statement.
 If your qualification certificates are in a language other than English you must also provide an official translation of your certificates to allow us to ascertain equivalency.

 Specific phase sessions (your choice Primary or Early Years) heighten your awareness of the pedagogical approaches related to your school practice.
 This will help you adopt a range of approaches and strategies to ensure your teaching is sufficiently diverse to challenge or support as appropriate in an international education setting.

 You engage critically and analytically with a range of theories and models which underpin effective teaching and learning.
 You'll develop the skills, knowledge and understanding required to be an effective teacher.
 You'll understand the impact this has on pupil progress throughout the curriculum, building towards a vision for outstanding learning and teaching in your area of expertise that will underpin your practice on teaching placements.